aschrecengost/EukCHARMer/README.md

 \*\* Eukaryotic reference trees and files were obtained from (6).

 \*\*\* You must provide phylogenetic reference trees for your TOI.
 If you are surveying a taxonomic group within Ciliophora, we provide the relevant files: `ciliate_reference_tax.txt`, `ciliate_reference_tree.fasta`, `ciliate_reference_tree.phy`, which were obtained and prepared from (7).
+You need to rename these to `Taxon_reference_tax.txt`, and so on, as detailed in the file tree.

+\*\*\* These are the relevant files for the clade trees.
+You can use 1-3 clade trees, depending on the groups you are interested in.

-See the section ["How do I find or generate appropriate reference trees for phylogenetic placement?"](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement)
+See the section ["How do I find or generate appropriate reference trees for phylogenetic placement?"](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement) for more information.

 ## Tutorial